MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-sharepoint-users-and-groups-with-powershell.md

 Project Alpha Approvers,robinc@contoso1.onmicrosoft.com,https://contoso1.sharepoint.com/sites/Project01
 ```

 For the next step, you must have the two CSV files saved to your drive.
-Here are the commands that use both CSV files and to add permissions and group membership:
+Here are example commands that use both CSV files and to add permissions and group membership:

 ```
-Import-Csv C:\O365Admin\GroupsAndPermissions.csv | ForEach-Object {New-SPOSiteGroup -Group $_.Group -PermissionLevels $_.PermissionLevels -Site $_.Site}
+Import-Csv C:\O365Admin\GroupsAndPermissions.csv | ForEach {New-SPOSiteGroup -Group $_.Group -PermissionLevels $_.PermissionLevels -Site $_.Site}
-Import-Csv C:\O365Admin\Users.csv | ForEach-Object {Add-SPOUser -Group $_.Group –LoginName $_.LoginName -Site $_.Site}
+Import-Csv C:\O365Admin\Users.csv | ForEach {Add-SPOUser -Group $_.Group –LoginName $_.LoginName -Site $_.Site}
 ```

-The script imports the CSV file contents and uses the values in the columns (in bold) to populate the parameters of the **New-SPOSiteGroup** and **Add-SPOUser** commands.
-In our example, we are saving this to the drive C, but you can save it wherever you want.
+The script imports the CSV file contents and uses the values in the columns to populate the parameters of the **New-SPOSiteGroup** and **Add-SPOUser** commands.
+In our example, we are saving this to theO365Admin folder on drive C, but you can save it wherever you want.

 Now, let’s remove a bunch of people for several groups in different sites using the same CSV file.
-Here is the command:
+Here is an example command:

 ```
-Import-Csv C:\O365Admin\Users.csv | ForEach-Object {Remove-SPOUser -LoginName $_.LoginName -Site $_.Site -Group $_.Group}
+Import-Csv C:\O365Admin\Users.csv | ForEach {Remove-SPOUser -LoginName $_.LoginName -Site $_.Site -Group $_.Group}
 ```

 ## Generate user reports